carstensing/Cloud-Resume-Challenge/frontend/src/hugo_site/content/_index.md

 ---
-title: "Welcome to Blowfish!"
+title: "Welcome to my website!"
-description: "This is a demo of adding content to the homepage."
+description: "I'm really happy you stopped by."
 ---

 `Welcome to my website!
 I'm really happy you stopped by.`